TheRyanMonty/ServerManagement/README.md

 # Server Management
 HomeLab Server Management Documentation and Build

+## Introduction
+The purpose of this repo is, selfishly, to document the setup and configuration I have outside of my network as a reference point in the future.
+Unselfishly I hope putting this in a public space will help others who are attempting to do a similar setup (high level defined below) be able to do so in a way that's easier than my learning epxerience and to have as a reference point of a working configuration.

+### Goals of the configuration:
+1. To update my hosting provider (google domains at the time of this writing) to update dns based on my non-static public IP so I can have internet facing services reachable by domain name.
+2. To ease server maintenance activities via automation
+3. To monitor logs, kubernetes, web services, etc. and take action (notification, trigger automated healing, etc.) as needed.

+### What's doing the work:
+- ddclient = Dynamic DNS update service
+- ansible = Server automation management toolset
+- zabbix = Server and service monitoring tool

 ## Good routine questions:
 * Is everything that needs to be backed up, backed up or have a data replication strategy?